-- 1. Commercial General Liability (CGL): Insurance Services Office Form CG 00 01 covering CGL on an "occurrence" basis, including products and completed operations, property damage, bodily injury and personal & advertising injury with limits no less than \$2,000,000 per occurrence.
-If a general aggregate limit applies, either the general aggregate limit shall apply separately to this project/location (ISO CG 25 03 or 25 04) or the general aggregate limit shall be twice the required occurrence limit. - Sexual Abuse or Molestation (SAM) Liability: If the work will include contact with minors, elderly adults, or otherwise vulnerable clients and the CGL policy referenced above is not endorsed to include affirmative coverage for sexual abuse or molestation, Contractor shall obtain and maintain policy covering Sexual Abuse and Molestation with a limit no less than \$\frac{\$100,000}{}\$ per occurrence or claim. - 3.
-Automobile Liability: Insurance Services Office Form Number CA 0001 covering, Code 1 (any auto), or if Contractor has no owned autos, Code 8 (hired) and 9 (non-owned), with limit no less than \$1,000,000 per accident for bodily injury and property damage. - 4.
-Workers' Compensation: Insurance as required by the State of California, with Statutory Limits, and Employer's Liability Insurance with limit of no less than \$1,000,000 per accident for bodily injury or disease. - 5.
-Professional Liability (Errors and Omissions) Insurance covering social worker case management malpractice, also sexual molestation/misconduct/abuse, and information privacy coverage with limit no less than \$1,000,000 per occurrence or claim, \$2,000,000 aggregate.
+- 1. Commercial General Liability CGL: Insurance Services Office Form CG 00 01 covering CGL on an "occurrence" basis, including products and completed operations, property damage, bodily injury and personal & advertising injury with limits no less than \$2,000,000 per occurrence.
+If a general aggregate limit applies, either the general aggregate limit shall apply separately to this project/location (ISO CG 25 03 or 25 04) or the general aggregate limit shall be twice the required occurrence limit. - 2.
+Automobile Liability: Insurance Services Office Form Number CA 0001 covering, Code 1 (any auto), or if Contractor has no owned autos, Code 8 (hired) and 9 (non-owned), with limit no less than \$1,000,000 per accident for bodily injury and property damage. - 3.
+Workers' Compensation: Insurance as required by the State of California, with Statutory Limits, and Employer's Liability Insurance with limit of no less than \$1,000,000 per accident for bodily injury or disease. - 4.
+Educators Legal Liability (ELL): Insurance covering wrongful acts for education, bullying, employment liability, and sexual abuse or molestation liability with limit no less than \$2,000,000 per occurrence or claim, \$2,000,000 aggregate.

 If Contractor maintains broader coverage and/or higher limits than the minimums shown above, County requires and shall be entitled to the broader coverage and/or the higher limits maintained by Contractor.
-Any available insurance proceeds in excess of the specified minimum limits of insurance and coverage shall be available to County.
+Any available insurance proceeds in excess of the specified minimum limits of insurance and coverage shall be available to County